ilvieira/deep-q-networks/README.md

  - 0.3.0 - LinearDQN is now implemented as GeneralLinearDQN was.
 Updates were made in the DQNAgent and DoubleDQNAgent.
  - 0.4.0 - CustomLinearDQN added.
 In a later update it will completely replace LinearDQN.
 DoubleDQNAgent readded.
 Apparently it had been removed by accident in the previous version.
  - 0.4.1 - Bugfix in DQNAgent.
+ - 0.4.2 - Changed the name if the class AtariDNQEnv to the intended name AtariDQNEnv